Gul Pacha Ulfat

-Gul Pacha Ulfat (ګل پاچا الفت) was born in 1909 in Qarghayi District of Laghman Province, Afghanistan.
+Sayyid Gul Pacha Ulfat (ګل پاچا الفت) was born in 1909 in Qarghayi District of Laghman Province, Afghanistan.
 Ulfat was a prominent poet and author of the Pashto language.

 Early life

 Gul Pacha Ulfat, son of Meer Sayed Pacha, was born in 1909 in the village of Aziz Khan Kats, Qarghayi District of Laghman Province.
 After acquiring a good knowledge of Arabic and religion, he studied Sarf, Nahw, Mantiq, Hadith and Tafseer from the local Islamic scholars.

 Work life

 After completing his religious education and private studies in 1935, he was appointed as a clerk in national Anis Newspaper.
 In 1949 and 1952, he was elected as member of the National Assembly by the people of Jalalabad, capital of Nangarhar Province, and people of Qarghayi District of Laghman respectively.
 Meanwhile, he founded the Wolas, a national weekly in 1951.
 He remained as the chief editor of Wolas Weekly until the end of 1953.

 Ulfat attended the Grand Assembly sessions in 1955, representing the people of Jalalabad.
 In 1956, he was appointed as the president of the Pashto Academy, locally known as the "Pashto Tolana" and in 1963 he was promoted to a central cabinet post as the President of the Tribal Affairs.
 At the same time he served as a professor of Pashto language and literature in Kabul University, Faculty of Literature and Faculty of Law and Political Sciences.
 In 1964, he resigned from his ministerial post and was once again elected to the National Assembly by the people of Jalalabad.
 At the end of his term, he went into retirement.

 Ulfat along with Ghulam Hassan Safi, Abdul Hadi Tokhay, Mohammad Rasul Pashtun, Fayz Mohammad Angar, Qiamuddin Khadem, Ghulam Mohayuddin Zurmulwal, Abur Raof Benawa, Nur Mohammad Taraki, and others were the founding member of Afghan political movement Weesh Zalmyan (Awakened Youth) in 1947.